Top-down of Mongolian Beef Stir-Fry in a square white bowl with chop sticks on a wooden surface with a bamboo placemat (with logo overlay)

 Close up of broccoli and bell pepper strips on a bamboo cutting board

-In a large skillet, heat some oil and brown the flank steak.
-I bought mine sliced already, but if it isn’t then you want to slice it thinly before cooking.
-Season with pepper and salt to taste.
-To cook the beef evenly, make sure the pieces are separated.
+In a large skillet, heat some oil over medium-high heat and brown the flank steak.
+Season the tender beef slices with pepper and salt to taste.
+To cook the beef evenly, make sure the pieces are separated and in a single layer in the pan.

 Strips of beef browning in a large skillet over a gas stovetop

 Put together the sauce that will go with the entire meal while the meat cooks.
-Whisk the rice vinegar, soy sauce, and brown sugar to create your Mongolian sauce.
+Whisk the rice vinegar, soy sauce, and brown sugar in a small bowl to create your Mongolian sauce.

 Mongolian sauce in a small stainless steel mixing bowl on a wooden surface with chopped broccoli on a bamboo board in the background